galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 > <question-title></question-title>
 >
-> What is the adjusted P-value corresponding to the tss downstream/upstream feature test?
+> What is the adjusted P-value corresponding to the TSS downstream/upstream feature test?
 >
 >   > <details-title>Consequences enrichment dataset</details-title>
 >   >